nerdschoolbergen/javascript-best-practices/exercise-3/README.md

 :pencil2: Modify the code in `exercise-3.js` and run it in Node.js.

 :book: Because the `anotherMessage` variable is declared _inside_ the `printStuff()` function, we cannot access it from the outside like we are trying to in the last line.
+JavaScript will therefore throw a `ReferenceError` when trying to access the `anotherMessage` variable in the wrong scope.

 ## 3.0 - Global variables and scope